tm-LBenson/AWS-Slides/_posts/2024-1-5-section-14-lesson-6.md

 #### Importance of Encryption

-Encrypting data in both states—rest and transit—is crucial to protect sensitive information from unauthorized access.
+Encrypting data in both states—rest and transit—is important to protect sensitive information from unauthorized access.
 AWS provides robust encryption solutions to handle this:

 - **Encryption Keys**: Managed through AWS Key Management Service (KMS), which simplifies the creation and control of encryption keys used to encrypt data.